pchain-org/pchain-guide/pchaindoc/source/FAQ/delegation.rst

 -------------------------------------------------------------
 7.Error: cancel amount greater than your Proxied Balance
 -------------------------------------------------------------
-This error occured because you are cancel more PI than you deposit.
+This error occured because the PI amount you are cancelling is greater than you delegated.
 Please copy your candidate's address and go to `PIScan <https://piscan.pchain.org/fullBalance.html>`_ to check your candidate's fullbalance.
 Find your address in your candidate's Proxied detail, there are 3 value which we supposed is
 ::
 	ProxiedBalance 	A PI
 	DepositProxiedBalance 	B PI